open-mmlab/mmcv/docker/README.md

 # Docker images

-There are two `Dockerfile` files to build docker images, one to build an image with the mmcv-full pre-built package and the other with the mmcv development environment.
+There are two `Dockerfile` files to build docker images, one to build an image with the mmcv pre-built package and the other with the mmcv development environment.

 ```text
 .